cirosantilli/git-tutorial/index.md

 Those directories are called *repositories*, *repo* for short.

-The only thing that makes a directory in to a repository is the presence of a `.git` folder with the correct files in it, which contains most of the `.git` data (some more may be contained in config files outside `.git` like `.gititnore`).
+The only thing that makes a directory in to a repository is the presence of a `.git` folder with the correct files in it, which contains most of the `.git` data.
+Some more may be contained in config files outside `.git` like `.gititnore`.

 To create a new repo, use [init].